digitalcultureslab/working-documents/dcl-yearone-assessing-the-makerspace.md

 **What's in a Name?**

-As you can be told from the title above, one of the first issues we had with the space was what to call it.
+As can be told from the title above, one of the first issues we had with the space was what to call it.
 As you can see from the photo below, the space is pretty small--just over 300 square feet all in.
 It's also a fishbowl, but more on that in a moment.
 Point is, it was never going to be a Maker Space in the sense that most conversations imagine such a space to be; it was simply too small, lacked adequate ventilation, and was ill-equipped for the demands of a true Maker Space.

 That said, we didn't really give the name much thought.
 We had been looking at bigger spaces and our motivation was to start a Maker Space and so that was the name we gave it in all our dialogue about the space and what eventually everyone started calling it.
 In hindsight, calling it a Maker Space as we did in the beginning was a mistake.
 It set expectations way over what we actually had and sent us on planning missions the execution of which was well beyond our means.
 The key takeaway here was that we really should have thought about the name more and called it a "hackerspace" or something esoteric and opaque: "digital cultures lab."
 Doing so would probably have meant less press and hindered our ability to capitalize on a wave of discussions about Maker Spaces, but it would have made it much easier to manage expectations.